The Ultimate Guide to Hiring Virtual Assistants in 2024

 • If the virtual assistant doesn't work out, you start over

-• Most contractors work out of home offices with personal computers so IT security can be a risk
+• Most contractors work out of home offices with personal computers so IT security can be a risk.
+Hirees must ensure that assistants use security tools like password managers and VPNs to safeguard sensitive data.

 • Contactors often have multiple clients, so availability may be an issue